 For instance, in addition to a minimum credit score of 700 a lender can ask for a 20% down payment on a loan amount that exceeds $1 million dollars.
 That’s a common requirement for a jumbo loan.
-Yet there are also jumbo loan programs, not many, that don’t require a 20% down payment.
+Yet there are also jumbo loan programs that don’t require a 20% down payment.
 In fact, there are jumbo loan programs that ask for only a 10% down payment and even 5%.
 There aren’t as many 5% down jumbo loans available today, but they do exist and certain jumbo lenders specialize in these low down payment options.

 A 5% down jumbo program is actually a combination of two mortgages, a first mortgage lien and a second.
 This structure keeps the first mortgage lien in a first position secured by the property at 80% of the sales price.
 Most jumbo loans ask the first mortgage be no greater than 80% of the value of the property.
-This first mortgage is followed by a second lien and is the difference between the 5% down payment and 80% of the sales price and current market value of the home.
+This first mortgage is followed by a second lien and is the difference between the 5% down payment and 80% of the sales price and the current market value of the home.
 Here’s how it works.

 Say a homebuyer is under contract for $1 million dollars in Santa Fe – The first mortgage would be at 80% of $1 million, or $800,000.
 The buyer would make a 5% down payment of $50,000.
 There would then be a second lien of 15% of the sales price, or $150,000.
 Such a loan arrangement is referred to by lenders as an 80-15-5 loan, or a “piggyback” mortgage where a second lien piggybacks on the first.